mowerther/iop_nns/README.md

 These datasets are not currently hosted within this repository for licensing reasons; we aim to make them available so the study can be reproduced.

 ### Dataset splitting
-A data file in CSV format with headers can be split using the [dataset_split.py](dataset_split.py) script.
+A data file in CSV format with column headers can be split using the [dataset_split.py](dataset_split.py) script.
 This script does not require installation of the wider `pnn` module, but can be used by itself.
 Its requirements are Numpy, Pandas, Scipy, and Scikit-learn.